Volunteers' frequently asked questions

 Language is used at La Giraudière? - English

-is the main language spoken but French is also spoken
+is the main language but French is also spoken

 when local visitors arrive.
 There are sometimes volunteers from other